Andrei Eșanu

-Andrei Eșanu (born 16 July 1948) is a historian (doctor habilitat in history), writer and researcher from the Republic of Moldova.
+Andrei Eșanu (born 16 July 1948) is a historian (Doctor habilitatus in history), writer and researcher from the Republic of Moldova.
 He is a member of the Commission for the Study of the Communist Dictatorship in Moldova.
 He is part of the Academy of Sciences of Moldova, and was elected an honorary member of the Romanian Academy in 2011.

 Biography

 Andrei Eșanu was born on July 16, 1948, in the Sculeni village, Ungheni District, Moldavian SSR, USSR).
 He studied at the faculty of history of the State University in Chișinău.
 He worked for almost a year as a history teacher, after which he was employed in the Institute of History of the ASM in 1972.

 He was a member of the CPSU (Communist Party of the Soviet Union).

 Passionate about the history of medieval and modern culture and civilization in Southeastern and Eastern Europe, Eșanu has researched political history and international relations, the military history of the Moldova (14th to 19th century); has analyzed issues of medieval and modern urban history and civilization; problems of history and ecclesiastical culture and spirituality; has written about major personalities and cultural centers of Moldova.

 The first scientific problem, to whose solving contributed, is the one related to the history of education, didactic literature and the spread of book science in Moldova of the 15th to 18th century.
 He wrote about 30 works on this subject, which included two monographs: School and Education in Moldova (15th to 18th century), published in 1982 by the publishing house "Știința" ("Science") in Chișinău, and another work named "Times overwhelmed by difficulties" published by the Chisinau publishing house "Universitas" in 1991.

 Another block of issues, which concerned Andrei Eşanu, is the history of the printed book and manuscripts.
 In this regard, several works were written, including a monograph Dimitrie Cantemir "Description of Moldova".
 Manuscripts and editions, printed in 1987 by the Chisinau Publishing House "Science".
 Another group of works of the scientist is related to the medieval historiography of social-political thinking of medieval Moldova.
 Several works in this block are devoted especially to the work and scholarly activity of some of Moldovan medieval culture personalities: Grigore Ureche, Nicolae Milescu, Dimitrie Cantemir, etc.